-We selected pioneers in diverse fields to describe their creative process.
-We will hear from artists, economists, entrepreneurs, futurists, inventors, medical researchers, technology wizards, urban planners, and venture capitalists.
-And, of course, educational leaders.
+We selected inventors and innovators in diverse fields to describe their creative process.
+We will hear from artists, economists, entrepreneurs, futurists, medical researchers, technology wizards, and urban planners.

 Starting Saturday, July 11th, the Institute will be held at the Walter Reade Theater

 (165 W. 65th Street, Plaza Level), starting at 8:00AM.

 Look for the banner that says "Film," then take stairs/escalator/elevator to Plaza Level) in Lincoln Center.

 Samples from our most recent Institute (July 11-17, 2014):

 NPLI Help Desk